xonixx/xonixx.github.io/makesure.md

 The first and second points don't mix well.
 This excludes the simple possibility of mixing in a prelude script at the beginning of each `@goal` script as an execution model.

 As a result, the solution was nevertheless found.
-Every occurrence of `defile VAR=val` was replaced under the hood with something like `VAR=val; echo "VAR='$VAR'" >> /tmp/makesure_values` and implicitly prefixed each `@goal` script with `. /tmp/makesure_values`.
+Every occurrence of `@defile VAR=val` was replaced under the hood with something like `VAR=val; echo "VAR='$VAR'" >> /tmp/makesure_values` and implicitly prefixed each `@goal` script with `. /tmp/makesure_values`.

 There were some additional nuances associated with the implementation of the third point, but they are not too significant to mention.

-Somehow it worked, but the sediment remained.
+Somehow it worked, but I was not 100% happy.
 It's kind of inelegant or something.
-Temporary files are obviously not good for the speed of execution.
+Temporary files are obviously not good for the performance.
 Plus you need to do additional gestures to clean them up.

 Regarding speed, on systems where [/dev/shm](https://superuser.com/a/45509/682392) is present (all modern Linuxes?) it has been used instead of `/tmp`. macOS - ☹️ - it's not supported there.

 Regarding the guarantee of cleaning up temporary files - the test suite [has been modified](https://github.com/xonixx/makesure/blob/v0.9.14/Makesurefile#L77) in such a way as to crash if, for some reason, the garbage was not removed.

+---

 As is usually the case, a fresh perspective from someone not previously involved in the project can be very valuable.

-So, at some point I received a [pull-request](https://github.com/xonixx/makesure/pull/81/files) with a proposal to optimize this part of the logic.
+At some point I received a [pull-request](https://github.com/xonixx/makesure/pull/81/files) with a proposal to optimize this part of the logic.
 The participant suggested to apply simpler logic without temporary files.
-For a while I was at a loss.
+For a while I was a bit confused.
 How did I not think of this solution before?
 However, plunging into some memories, I realized that my solution was not accidental.

 The fact is that according to my plan there should have been an opportunity to do so